-First, the optimal assignment of cut to fill areas is determined using macroscopic optimization on the basis of distances between cut and fill areas.
+First, the optimal earthwork allocation is determined using macroscopic optimization.
 The optimization results are imported into the microscopic simulation and used as an input parameter for routing the haulage trucks travelling between the cut and fill areas.
 In the next step, the simulation module determines the earthwork process time for each allocation by taking microscopic conditions into account, and passes the simulation results back to the optimization module.
 After the first iteration, the optimization module uses the earthwork process time as its input and determines the optimal earthwork allocation accordingly.
 The iteration process is repeated until the total earthwork time converges.